SophiaChen-codes/DEGage/README.md

 - `lfc`: The log fold change that differentially expressed genes are up/down regulated by.
 Can be an integer for uniform expression changes across all degs, or a vector the same length as ndegs that specifies lcf values for each differentially expressed gene
 - `prop.zeros`: A value between 0-1 that specifies the proportion of dropouts to be added to each gene
 - `seed`: Specify a seed for random generation to generate a reproducible matrix
+##### Output
+- A dataframe containing simulated counts where columns represent cells and rows represent genes
 ## Example Usage
 ### Differential Expression Analysis with DEGage
 As an example case, we will use a scRNA-seq dataset from Rao-Ruiz et. al that contains 38 neurons from the denate gyrus of *Mus musculus*.
 For this study, we would like to examine differential expression between dVenus+/- cells from the fear condtioned (FC) mice.